 RELATED POST: 20 EPIC ADVENTURES FOR YOUR ARIZONA BUCKET LIST

-Animas River in Durango is one of the Best Kayaking Trips in the US for Families
+Animas River in Durango, Colorado is a Top Kayaking Trip in the US for Families

 For those looking for a bucket list kayaking adventure, the Animas River is a must.
 The 26 mile stretch of the Upper Animas River offers challenging Class III-V rapids for experienced kayakers.
 Single day and multi day trips are available.